 Setting your tension

-If you have ever used a twin needle to create a hem on a knit garment, then you’ll probably have realised that setting a higher tension causes the fabric to ‘tunnel’ between the needles and lift up off the surface of the fabric.
-On a garment hemline you don’t want that to happen and so will usually loosen the tension to make the double line of stitching lie nice and flat.
-When using a pin tuck foot you DO want that to happen to give your tucks lift off the surface of the fabric.
+If you have ever used a twin needle to create a hem on a knit garment, then you'll probably have realized that setting a higher tension causes the fabric to ‘tunnel' between the needles and lift up off the surface of the fabric.
+On a garment hemline, you don't want that to happen and so will usually loosen the tension to make the double line of stitching lie nice and flat.
+When using a pintuck foot you DO want that to happen to give your tucks lift off the surface of the fabric.
 How much lift is up to you.
-The higher you set your tension the higher the lift in the pin tuck.
+The higher you set your tension the higher the lift in the pintuck.

 Use some scraps of fabric and be prepared to try out different settings to see which gives you the neatest finish and the best dimension without over-puckering.